calvinjtaylor/runOnFolder/README.md

-# syncFolders.pl
+# runOnDirectories.pl

 ## Description
 A perl script to run complicated file syncronization.
 A json file holds the configuration information, and the executable requires no arguments.

 ## Usage

- * syncFolders.pl - looks for config file in ~/.syncFolders/config.json
+ * runOnDirectories.pl - looks for config file in ~/.runOnDirectories.json

- * syncFolders.pl <configFile.json> - looks for config file at specified location.
+ * runOnDirectories.pl <location> - looks for config file at specified location.
+Location can be the parent directory if config file is named .runOnDirectories.json, otherwise location can be relative or full to a specific json config file.

 ## ConfigFile
   root_location  - the root folder inside which we may find other folders of interest.